CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.7.
 Logistic Regression confusion matrix.
 </p>

 Here, we see that the model does not have many false positives.
 When it comes to governments allocating enforcement funds, this model is useful for those governments with fewer resources.
 This is because the model will not waste resources by predicting areas which will not have graffiti as being prone to vandalism.
-The disadvantage, on the other hand, is that it has many more false negatives, so an area may have graffiti in the future, but the model will not always tell us of it.
+On the other hand, the disadvantage is that it has many more false negatives so that an area may have graffiti in the future, but the model will not always tell us of it.

 To predict, The most important features for this model are listed in the following tables.
-First we show those features which prevent graffiti from being put on a building, and then those that encourage more graffiti.
+First, we show those features which prevent graffiti from being put on a building and then those that encourage more graffiti.

 |**Feature**|**Coefficient**|
 |one\_house\_away\_buildings\_count|-0.61574|